-Use this post on words that ruin pacing to help you when you write.
+Use this post on words that ruin pacing to help you avoid them when you write.

 Words That Ruin Pacing